perl-toolchain-summit/PTS-Playbook/running-the-PTS.md

   from Europe.
 * Pick a city/town that's relatively easy to get to from Europe, USA, Canada, Brazil, and Japan.
-* Easiest if it's the hometown for one of the organisers, as it makes life easier if someone can go talk to the venue, look at the rooms, etc
+* Easiest if it's the hometown for one of the organisers, as it makes life easier if someone can go talk to the venue, look at the rooms, etc. Having a real person instead of an email as a contact usually makes people more comfortable too.
+* Don't pick an "expensive city".

 ### Deciding who's coming